 Ids are scholarship.
 They teach what the roots of words are and the relationships among words.
 They clear away the fog of unknowingness about our own language.

 Ids are clearer than ordinary language.
 They are more specific.

 Ids are easy.
 As much as possible, I’ve tried to make them self-evidently pictorial.
-Beyond that I’ve striven to make them logial and efficient.
+Beyond that I’ve striven to make them logical and efficient.

 Ids are self-improvement.
 Because they involve more of the mind, they improve the mind.
-Pictorial images are stickier than words.
+Pictorial images are stickier than phonetic symbols.